-At the onset of the continuing COVID-19 pandemic, certain advertisers in industry verticals such as staffing and recruitment and financial products and services reduced their spend with us, while certain advertisers in other verticals such as streaming services and mobile gaming increased their demand.
-In the third quarter, we experienced an improvement in spend from clients in our financial products and services vertical, though not fully to pre-COVID levels.
-Revenues in the fourth quarter benefitted from customary seasonal lift, notwithstanding the political election cycle, elongated holiday shopping season and the continuation of the pandemic.
-While changes in demand and pricing among clients in various industry verticals did not result in a significant disruption to our business in the third and fourth quarters of 2020, the trajectory of these trends is uncertain.
+At the onset of the continuing COVID-19 pandemic, certain advertisers in industry verticals such as staffing and recruitment and financial products and services exhibited reduced pricing and/or demand and subsequently recovered and expanded to varying degrees since that time.
+Demand from certain advertisers in other verticals, such as streaming services and mobile gaming, increased during the pandemic and has remained strong.
+While changes in demand and pricing among clients in various industry verticals did not result in a significant disruption to our business, the trajectory of these trends is uncertain.

 Cost of revenue (exclusive of depreciation and amortization).
-For the year ended December 31, 2020, cost of revenue increased \$20.7 million, or 11%, to \$215.1 million, from \$194.4 million for the year ended December 31, 2019.
+For the year ended December 31, 2021, cost of revenue increased \$28.6 million, or 13%, to \$243.7 million, from \$215.1 million for the year ended December 31, 2020.
 Our cost of revenue primarily consists of media and related costs associated with acquiring traffic from third-party publishers and digital media platforms for our owned and operated websites and, historically, on behalf of third-party advertisers, as well as the costs of fulfilling rewards earned by consumers who complete the requisite number of advertiser offers.